AckXeon/uni/EIST_16/summary/*Patterns.md

 - template pattern is mainly used in frameworks

 ### ***State pattern***
+- used, when the behavior of a object should change, when the internal state changes
-- the context is the class that can have a number of internal states, it presents a single interface to the outside world
+- the ***context*** is the class that can have a number of internal states, it presents a single interface to the outside world
-- the state interface defines a common interface for all concrete states; the states all implement the same interface so they are interchangable
+- the ***state*** interface defines a common interface for all concrete states; the states all implement the same interface so they are interchangable
   - there are usually as many concrete states as there are internal states
-- concrete states handle requests from the context and define state-specific behavior
+- ***concrete states*** handle requests from the context and define state-specific behavior
-- each concrete state provides its own implementations for a request. in this way, when the context changes state its behavior as well
+- each concrete state provides its own implementations for a request. in this way, **when the context changes state its behavior** as well
 - properties
   - useful for objects that change state at runtime
   - uses polymorphism to define different behaviors for different states of an object